ASR

 1. Does not support Streaming/Real-time

-In addition to this infrastructure cost the larger expense of running Whisper on the Edge (On-Premise + Private Cloud) is that it would require a dedicated back-end Engineering & Devops team to run the model in a cost-effective manner.
+In addition to this infrastructure cost the larger expense of running Whisper on the Edge (On-Premise + Private Cloud) is that it would require a dedicated back-end Engineering & Devops team that can chop the audio recording into segments that can be submitted to Whisper and perform the queue management.
+This team would need to also oversee all info-sec and compliance needs (e.g. running vulnerability scans, intrusion detection etc).

 b) Price per channel makes it expensive for Call Center & Meeting use-case